 At some point around the New Year, I write down all the things I did in the last year that I was proud of, which were new or scary, or which felt like a blessing.
 It’s good to give thanks for these things and to remember God’s faithfulness to us in these seasons.
 I heard a preacher say that remembering God’s goodness to us is like ‘falling forwards into His faithfulness’.
 Remembering that He has saved us time and time again in the past, reminds us that He will do it again!
 So quite often, my New Year prayers are prayers of giving thanks.
 In Listening to Your Life, Frederick Buechner recalls an old prayer which goes: ‘For all thy blessings, known and unknown, remembered and forgotten, we give thee thanks’.

-‘Thank you, Lord, that you are with me.
-Thank you for the blessings of the last year.
+‘Thank you, Lord, that you are with me…for the blessings of the last year.
 Thank you for keeping me safe.
 Amen.’

 Check out this blog post to read more about the practice of gratitude.